vtsykun/better-oro-bundle/README.md

 used for build report with group by days, for create dql query that rerurn result from empty period with grouping by days, etc.
 But this command work not correctly: every time when cron triggered the duplicates appear in the table This bundle fix it to preventing duplication of records in the `oro_calendar_date` table.

+### Fast root job calculator

+The processor `oro_message_queue.job.calculate_root_job_progress_processor`
+and `oro_message_queue.job.calculate_root_job_status_processor` update the status of root job and its progress after the any job was finished.
+For example the root job have 1000 child jobs the calculator will be trigger 1000 times for each job.
+The job calculator always fetch **all** child job and hydrate it into objects.
+So the Doctrine will dispatch the event `postLoad` 1000 times!.
+In total we get 1000 cycles of the hydration of the 1000 child objects - it is bad:).
+In this bundle used DQL for calculate progress and status of thr root job.

 ### Improve cron cleanup